This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-8. Return the pork to the pot.
-Cover, place in the oven and cook for 3-4 hours, or until the pork is fork tender (mine only took 3 hours and it was a 4.5 lb. shoulder)
+• Pour in the apple cider vinegar and chicken broth.
+Return the pork to the Dutch oven.
+Cover, place in the oven, and cook for 3 to 4 hours or until the pork is fork tender.

 Welcome!
 I’m Alex.